 Recently, PR is experiencing an over-population of stray pot-bellied pigs that are living on the streets of the Cano in San Juan.

-We have been able to rescue over 35 pigs, with 20 of them flying to homes and sanctuaries in the US.
-Our work is not done there and will continue into 2019 until we can get the pig problem under control.
+We have started our Stray Pig Project and have built over 6 pig dens and separating over 100 pigs by sex.
+Our work is not done there and will continue until we can get the pig problem under control.

 Vets for Puerto Rico